National Stadium, Dhaka: Home of Bangladesh football

 On 6 September 2011, the stadium hosted an international friendly football match between the full-strength Argentina and Nigeria teams, featuring Lionel Messi, Sergio Agüero, Javier Mascherano and Mikel John Obi among the other star players of both nations.
 Argentina won 3–1 with goals from then-Real Madrid teammates Gonzalo Higuaín and Ángel Di María, and an own goal from Nigeria's Elderson Echiéjilé with Chinedu Obasi scoring Nigeria's lone goal.
 Bangladeshi referee Tayeb Shamsuzzaman officiated the game, which drew 25,000 spectators despite ticket prices starting at US$100.

 On 13 November 2020, the stadium hosted the first of two matches between Bangladesh and Nepal during the Mujib Borsho Fifa International Football Series, arranged by the Bangladesh Football Federation.
 Bangladesh won the first game of the series 2–0, while the second game which was held four days later, finished goalless which lead the hosts to clinch the series on aggregate.
 The friendlies helped football return to the stadium and the country after a long absence due to the rise of COVID-19 cases worldwide.

-After the fall of the Sheikh Hasina led Awami League government, Bangabandhu National Stadium was renamed to National Stadium, Dhaka.
+After the fall of the Sheikh Hasina-led Awami League government through an uprising, Bangabandhu National Stadium was renamed to National Stadium, Dhaka.